python-telegram-bot/ptbcontrib/.github/CONTRIBUTING.rst

        - In addition, please reply to each comment.
 Each reply should be either "Done" or a response explaining why the corresponding suggestion wasn't implemented.
 All comments must be resolved before LGTM can be given.

    - Resolve any merge conflicts that arise.
-To resolve conflicts between 'your-branch-name' (in your fork) and 'master' (in the ``contrib`` repository), run:
+To resolve conflicts between 'your-branch-name' (in your fork) and 'main' (in the ``contrib`` repository), run:

      .. code-block:: bash

         $ git checkout your-branch-name
         $ git fetch upstream
-        $ git merge upstream/master
+        $ git merge upstream/main
         $ ...[fix the conflicts]...
         $ ...[make sure the tests pass before committing]...
         $ git commit -a